You are here:

 Director, NRI SVHA (Syd) ACU

-Sandy Middleton is Professor of Nursing and Director of the Nursing Research Institute, St Vincent’s Health Australia (Sydney) and Australian Catholic University.
-She has obtained 78 grants totalling $33.3 million.
-Professor Middleton was the lead investigator on the landmark NHMRC-funded QASC cluster trial demonstrating decreased death and dependency following implementation of nurse-initiated protocols to manage fever, hyperglycaemia and swallowing post-stroke, winning multiple international awards.
-Subsequently, Professor Middleton successfully translated this intervention into all 36 NSW stroke units, winning the 2014 NSW Premier’s Public Sector Award for Improving Performance and Accountability, and the 2014 NSW Health Nursing and Midwifery Award for Excellence in Innovation Research – the highest NSW accolade for a nurse researcher.
-These protocols now are being translated into 300 hospitals in 12 European countries.
-She has published in high impact journals including Lancet, New England Journal of Medicine, Stroke, Implementation Science, and International Journal of Stroke.
+Sandy Middleton is a Professor of Nursing and Director of the Nursing Research Institute.
+Professor Middleton has a particular interest in stroke and implementation research, and has been successful in obtaining grants totalling over $39 million.
+She was the lead investigator on the landmark NHMRC-funded QASC cluster trial demonstrating decreased death and dependency following implementation of nurse-initiated protocols to manage fever, hyperglycaemia and swallowing post-stroke, winning multiple national and international awards.
+These protocols are currently being translated into hospitals in 14 European countries.
+She has published in high impact journals including the Lancet and the New England Journal of Medicine.
 Professor Middleton is a Ministerial appointment to the NHMRC Health Translation Advisory Committee (HTAC), and sits on the board of directors for the NSW Agency for Clinical Innovation and the Clinical Excellence Commission.

 Associate Professor Elizabeth McInnes RN PhD